topclaudy/trip-builder/README.md

 - Ability to sort trip listings in descendant order of departure date (default is ascendant)
 - Pagination of trip listings.

-## API Documentation

-The API documentation can be found [here](https://documenter.getpostman.com/view/10051607/TVzNHet1).